lukeswitz/deepwoods_device_detection/README.md

 ## 🛠 **Hardware Requirements**

 - **XIAO ESP32 S3:** Serves as the main controller and wireless scanning unit.
-If you need to use flash a xiao esp32 c3, the binary is in the build folder.
+If you need to flash a xiao esp32 c3, the binary is in the esp32-c3 folder.
 - **Heltec LoRa V3:** Provides LoRa connectivity and integrates with the device for Meshtastic alerts.
 - **Additional Components:** Mesh Detect board